Stroke Recovery: How to Walk Again with Confidence

 Overcoming Challenges in Walking After a Stroke

-Regaining mobility after such an event comes with its challenges.
-Here are some common obstacles and strategies to help navigate them.
+Recovering movement after such an event can be tough.
+Here are some common obstacles and approaches to work through them effectively.

 Muscle Weakness